gridcf/gridcf.github.io/index.md

 * [Fedora](https://fedoraproject.org/) (for Fedora 34, 35 and 36 (**currently in updates-testing!**))
 * [openSUSE Build Service](https://build.opensuse.org/project/show/home:frank_scheiner:gct) (for SLES 12 (SP3), 12 (SP4), 12 (SP5), 15, 15 (SP1), 15 (SP2), 15 (SP3) and OpenSUSE Leap 15.3 and 15.4)

+****

+All details about this release can also be found on the [corresponding GitHub releases page](https://github.com/gridcf/gct/releases/tag/v6.2.20220524)

 ### [2022-02-09](#2022-02-09) ###

 #### UberFTP version 2.9 ####